ighoreckert/hello-world/README.md

 Repository test
 Hello!

 My name is Ighor Eckert.
-I'm 24 years old.
-I live in Brazil and I am new to programming!
+I'm 26 years old.
+I live in Brazil and I aim to be a Front End Developer!
-I'm focus on learning Front End and already know HTML, CSS, Javascrip and (not that much)Jquery.
+I'm still learning Front End and already know HTML, CSS and Javascript.
 But I still have a lot to learn!